michellab/BioSimSpace/doc/source/api/index_FreeEnergy.rst

 Relative free-energy calculations require the simulation of two perturbations, typically referred to as *legs*.
-A potential of mean force (PMF) is computed for each leg, which can then be used to computed the relative free-energy difference between the legs.
-For generality and flexibility, BioSimSpace decouples the two legs, allowing the use of difference molecular simulation engines, :class:`protocols <BioSimSpace.Protocol>`, and for legs to be re-used in different calculations.
+A potential of mean force (PMF) is computed for each leg, which can then be used to computed the relative free-energy difference.
+For generality and flexibility, BioSimSpace decouples the two legs, allowing the use of difference molecular simulation engines, :class:`protocols <BioSimSpace.Protocol.FreeEnergy>`, and for legs to be re-used in different calculations.

 Simulations are typically used to compute solvation (currently hydration only) or binding free-energies.
-In the examples that follow, ``merged_sol`` refers to a solvated perturbable molecule, ``complex_sol`` is a solvated protein-ligand complex, where the ligand is a perturbable.
-In both cases we assume that the system has been appropriately minimised and equlibrated.
+In the examples that follow, ``merged`` refers to a perturbable molecule created by merging two ligands, ``ligA`` and ``ligB``, ``merged_sol`` refers to the same perturbable molecule in solvent, ``complex_sol`` is a solvated protein-ligand complex containing the same perturbable molecule.
+We assume that each molecule/system has been appropriately minimised and equlibrated.

 To setup, run, and analyse a binding free-energy calculation: